kbridson/rails-demos-and-deets-2021-test/demo-01-dev-env-setup.md

 1. Register an account at <https://github.com/> (if you don't already have one).
 Git and GitHub will be used for version control and collaboration in these demos.
 Be sure not to lose your GitHub username and password.

 1. Install the Visual Studio Code (VS Code) editor (<https://code.visualstudio.com/>).
 VS Code will be the code editor of choice for these demos.
 Use the latest stable version.

-Additionally, within VS Code, install the following extensions:
+1. Additionally, within VS Code, install the following extensions: `Rails`, `Ruby`, `erb`, `markdownlint`, `Markdown PDF`, and `Code Spell Checker`.
-    - `Rails`
-    - `Ruby`
-    - `erb`
-    - `markdownlint`
-    - `Markdown PDF`
-    - `Code Spell Checker`

 1. Install a Bash shell with SSH client (if you don't already have it).

-Windows users, download and install the _Git for the Windows_ platform (<http://git-scm.com/download/win>), which comes with a Bash shell and SSH client.
-MacOS users have this software by default (see the _Terminal_ app).
-Debian/Ubuntu Linux users have the shell, but may need to install the "openssh-client" package (if it’s not already installed by default).
+   - Windows users: download and install the _Git for the Windows_ platform (<http://git-scm.com/download/win>), which comes with a Bash shell and SSH client.

+   - MacOS users: you have this software by default (see the _Terminal_ app).

+   - Debian/Ubuntu Linux users: you have the shell, but may need to install the "openssh-client" package (if it’s not already installed by default).

 1. Download and install VirtualBox (<https://www.virtualbox.org/>).
 I will be using this software to run an Ubuntu Linux virtual machine.
-This VM will house the majority of the Rails development tools.
-In essence, the development environment in these demos will mainly be on Ubuntu Linux (with some graphical software running in the host OS).
+This VM will house most of the Rails development tools (with a few graphical tools running in the host OS).
 Note: Your computer must support virtualization in order for VirtualBox to work.
     <span><a class="text-muted" data-toggle="collapse" href="#moreDetails" role="button" aria-expanded="false" aria-controls="moreDetails">More details...</a></span>

     <div class="collapse" id="moreDetails">